Testing Autotrace

 EXEC #1:c=0,e=85,p=0,cr=0,cu=0,mis=0,r=0,dep=0,og=4,tim=952001088970

-Note particularly the lines starting with “PARSING IN CURSOR #1:”.
+Note particularly the two highlighted lines starting with “PARSING IN CURSOR #1:”.
 The cursor for the target statement only gets parsed, never executed or fetched, and that cursor must be closed so that the cursor handle (#1) can be re-used for the subsequent “DELETE FROM PLAN_TABLE …”.
 Note also the explicit call to “EXPLAIN PLAN SET STATEMENT_ID … “.

 The output for the traceonly explain call shows an index range scan, using the usual selectivity estimate of “5% for an unknown value” to get a cardinality of 50.
 The output from the traceonly with explain and statistics does the same - but the query actually then runs using a full table scan.
 Here’s the execution plan as reported in both cases, followed by the stat# lines that appear from the trace file if I allow the 10046 trace to continue to the end of the script: